qvantel/orcd-frontend/heatmap_panel/README.md

  **Neutral**: Trend is going pretty much straight, spanning between +0,5% to -0,5%.

 #### Time-lapse
 Time-lapse is a tool built into the plugin.
 The tool provides functionality to watch how products have changed under a certain period of time.
-To start the time lapse, just click the play button at the top of the heatmap panel.
-This will use the time range in Grafana and go through it with steps stated in the timetype menu.
+To start the time lapse, click the play button at the top of the heatmap panel.
+This will start the process of walking through the set time range in Grafana with steps stated in the timetype menu.

 This tool provides different use case scenarios i.e. monitoring abnormal activities, see how products evolves and a fancy way to show off the system for potential customers.

 ### Templating
 We are using templates as it provides a good way of sharing data between plugins.
 A template is a variable accessible by all the panels in a dashboard.
-For this dashboard, we're going to use three of them, which is called timetype, category and products.
+For this dashboard, we're going to use three of them, which are called timetype, category and products.

 * The product template saves the products that should be shown in the graph.
+This is hidden for the user, but visible in the edit templates for the admin.
 * The timetype template is used to change how much time a node should represent, right now we have it setup so it can be 10 seconds, 1 min, 1 hour or 1 day.
 This will change the timetype in both the heatmap and the graph.
 * The category template is used to filter the different products.
 A specific category can be chosen, or all categories.

 In order to setup the templates, first need to find the **cogwheel** in the top menu of the dashboard and choose **Templating**.
-Click the green **New** button and your ready to setup the templates.
-There are two different templates that will have to be setup.
-Timetype and category.
-There is also one more template called products, but it is made automatically in heatmap panel, all that has to be done to utilize products is to add it in the metrics.
+Click the green **New** button and you are ready to setup the templates.
+There are two different templates that will have to be setup, timetype and category.
+There is also one more template called products, but it is made automatically in heatmap panel, all that has to be done to utilize products is to add it in the query for the graph.
+See [Metrics](#metrics) for more information.

 #### Timetype
 Add timetype as **Name** and **Label**, and input the **Type** custom.
-In **Custom Options** add the different times that can be used.
-In our case *1d,1h,1m,10s*.
+In **Custom Options** add the different times that the user could use.
+In our case *1d,1h,1m,10s*, but this of course can be changed.

 ![Adding timetype template](images/timetype-template.png)